jpcre2/jpcre2/README.md

 ## Code unit width quirk

-JPCRE2 codes are portable when you use the selector (`jpcre2::select`) without an explicit bit size.
-In this case, code will get compiled according to the code unit width defined by your system.
-Consider the following example, where you do :
+JPCRE2 codes are portable in regards of code unit width.
+Your program gets compiled according to the code unit width defined by your system.
+Consider the following example, where you do:

 ```cpp
 #include <jpcre2.hpp>